Prone Instability Test

 While this was originally designed to assess lumbar spine instability, this technique can also serve as a way to educate patients about lumbar spine instability and why they should maintain good posture as well as proper body mechanics to keep the lumbar spine from developing instability.

-It can be used to monitor the patient
+It can be used to monitor patients

 Not only can this test help guide treatment decisions, but it can also be used to monitor the patient down the line.
 If you develop and implement a care/treatment plan, then naturally, you'd want to know if it actually works.
 You can find out by having your patient attend a routine check-up and repeat this test.
 If there is less pain than before or if it's completely gone, your treatment plan must be effective because the patient is getting better.
 If the pain is the same or is somehow worse, then that's a sign that you should adjust your treatment plan or overhaul it.